El Mariachi: Reception

-Critical reception
+Critical response

-El Mariachi received universal critical acclaim.
+El Mariachi received positive reviews from critics.
 Review aggregator website Rotten Tomatoes shows a 91% score based on 77 reviews, and an average rating of 7.0/10.
 The site's consensus states: "Made on a shoestring budget, El Mariachis story is not new.
 However, the movie has so much energy that it's thoroughly enjoyable."
 Metacritic reports a 73 out of 100 rating based on 9 critics, indicating "generally favorable" reviews.

-Awards and honors
+Accolades

 El Mariachi won multiple international awards, including the Independent Spirit Award for Best First Feature.
 Writer/producer/director Rodriguez went on to gain international fame; he was interviewed on such shows as Sábado Gigante and proceeded thereafter to secure Hollywood-backing for films such as The Faculty and Sin City.
 In December 2011, El Mariachi was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 Citing it as the film that "helped usher in the independent movie boom of the early 1990s", the Registry gave special mention to director Robert Rodriguez and his ability to merge two separate genres of films—"the narcotraficante film, a Mexican police genre, and the transnational warrior-action film, itself rooted in Hollywood Westerns"—successfully "despite the constraints of a shoestring budget."

+Sequel

+A sequel titled Desperado was released in 1995.